Mercenaries: Playground of Destruction

 Mercenaries: Playground of Destruction is an action-adventure video game developed by Pandemic Studios and published by LucasArts for PlayStation 2 and Xbox.
-The game features an open world environment, with elements of potential stealth gaming and reputation-based social mechanics, and is set during a fictitious multi-national military action in North Korea, in an alternate history version of the year 2007.
+The game features an open world environment, with elements of potential stealth gaming and reputation-based social mechanics, and is set during a fictitious multi-national military action in North Korea.
 The player gains control of one of three mercenary main characters and completes contracts in the war-torn country for profit and to prevent a nuclear war.
 Critics gave favorable reviews to the game, in particular praising its focus on explosive mayhem.

 A sequel, Mercenaries 2: World in Flames, was released in 2008 for Microsoft Windows, PlayStation 2, PlayStation 3 and Xbox 360.
-Following Pandemic Studios' closure in November 2009, Electronic Arts announced Danger Close Games would be developing a second sequel, tentatively titled Mercs Inc. The game was eventually canceled following the closure of Danger Close Games in 2013.
+Following Pandemic Studios' closure in November 2009, Electronic Arts hired Danger Close Games to develop a second sequel, tentatively titled Mercs Inc. The game was eventually canceled following the closure of Danger Close Games in 2013.

 Gameplay

 The player is deposited in a vast "sandbox" environment, free to pick up missions, perform side tasks, collect items, hijack vehicles, or employ game mechanics in exhibition.
 As the world is a sandbox, the player can choose to do any of these activities at any time.
 In fact, one can level all of the buildings in the game world, including the faction HQs.
 Buildings are usually restored after an extended time away from the area, the player's death, or re-loading the game.
-Also, the player can cause wanton destruction in many small outposts and strongholds occupied by and restricted to faction members only.
-However, excessive rampaging is discouraged by the reduction of the attacked faction's disposition towards the player, and the murders of civilians and Allied Nations personnel result in cash fines as well.
+Also, the player can cause wanton destruction in many small outposts and strongholds occupied by and restricted to faction members only, but an excessive rampaging is discouraged by the reduction of the attacked faction's disposition towards the player, and the murders of civilians and Allied Nations personnel result in cash fines as well.

 There are five warring factions: the Allied Nations, South Korea (associated with the CIA), the Russian Mafia, China, and Song's North Korean army.
 Disposition from the first four factions is initially friendly, though through the player's actions it can go from friendly to neutral and eventually hostile.
 Since the North Korean faction is always hostile towards the player and to all the other factions, the player is free to attack NK forces without fear of penalty.
 In fact, destroying NK vehicles will result in a small compensation, adding credits to the player's account.

 In order to get back in the favor of an offended faction, the mercenary must complete contracts for the faction.
 If the faction is so hostile that it refuses to give out contracts, the player must bribe the HQ guard first.
 Other less effective methods include collecting National Treasures and Blueprints of interest to each faction, destroying hidden listening posts, leveling Song's monuments or helping out one faction fight off another one during a skirmish.
-Upon being witnessed, the player's actions will be favored by the faction receiving the help; however, the other faction will dislike the player more.
+Upon being witnessed, the player's actions will be favored by the faction receiving the help, but the other faction will dislike the player more.